ruthnaebeck/blaundry/README.md

+# BLaundry

-This is a simple game about a bear who likes clean laundry.
+This is a silly game about a bear who likes clean laundry.
 Help the bear gather as many clothes as possible before time runs out.

-RESOURCES
+Play the game at https://blaundry.herokuapp.com/.
+The bear can be controlled using the left and right arrow keys for movement and the up arrow key or spacebar for jumping.

+# Demo

+X

+# Resources

+I used the following resources while making BLaundry.

 phaser js
 http://phaser.io/